throw Abort() vs throw new Error()

 }It is expected that throw Abort() can occur, since onCommentDelete() is a public function anyone can call while not being an admin.

-Whereas throw new Error('Wrong getUser() usage') is expected to not occur: if we make a typo and call getUser({ permission: 'admni' }) then it's an internal bug in our backend that we should fix.
+Whereas throw new Error('[Wrong getUser() usage] ...') should never occur: if you make a typo and call getUser({ permission: 'admni' }) then it's an internal bug in your backend code that should be fixed.